abdulazeemomer/EC2-ALB-ASG-Web-Application-Deployment/README.md

 * Place web-facing ALB in public subnets with listeners on 80/443.
-* EC2 instances should be in private subnets if you want better security (outbound via NAT gateway).
+* EC2 instances for application should be in private subnets if you want better security (outbound via NAT gateway).
 * RDS must always be in private subnets (DB subnet group), Multi-AZ for HA.

 ---

 ## Key Components

-* **Amazon EC2**: Hosts the web application (stateless preferred).
+* **Amazon EC2**: Hosts the web application.
 * **Application Load Balancer (ALB)**: Distributes HTTP/HTTPS traffic.
 * **Auto Scaling Group (ASG)**: Maintains minimum instances and scales out/in.
 * **Amazon RDS (Optional)**: Managed relational DB with Multi-AZ.
-* **IAM**: Roles for instances (SSM, S3 access), least-privilege policies.
+* **IAM**: Roles for instances , least-privilege policies.
 * **CloudWatch & SNS**: Metrics, logs, and alerting.
-* **S3 (Optional)**: For storing assets, logs, or deployment artifacts.

 ---

 ## Prerequisites

 * An AWS account with permissions to create VPC, EC2, ALB, ASG, IAM roles, CloudWatch, and (optionally) RDS.
-* AWS CLI configured locally (or use the Console).
-* (Optional) A simple web application package (static site or simple server app) to serve from EC2.
+* A simple web application package (static site or simple server app) to serve from EC2.

 ---

 ## High-Level Deployment Steps

-1. Create or choose a VPC with at least 2 public subnets and 2 private subnets across 2 AZs.
+1.Create  a VPC with  2 public subnets and 4 private subnets across 2 AZs.
 2. Create security groups for ALB and EC2 (least-privilege rules).
 3. Create an IAM role for EC2 instances (allow SSM and any necessary permissions).
 4. Prepare an AMI or use a community/official AMI and a user-data script to bootstrap the application.